 [apatheists] aren’t off the metaphysical or epistemological hook.
 Not all ignorance is innocent.
 There can be culpable ignorance, much like when we don’t know the speed limit.
 When the state trooper pulls us over, our ignorance of the speed limit is no excuse (p 73).

-In addition, it seems to me that some measure of interest or personal investment by one’s interlocutor is required for learning to obtain.
-To take a dismissive attitude a priori toward matters one is ignorant of is to miss out on knowledge that could be highly relevant, whether it is analyzing proteins of ribosomes in biology or the existence of God.
-The sad news is (and, Yes, I recognize I just made a judgement using the word “sad”) that “people can spend their lives pursuing trivialities and diversions and never devote even a few hours to a serious inquiry into the ‘God question’” (p 73).
+In addition, it seems to me that some measure of personal investment is required for learning to obtain.
+To take a dismissive attitude toward matters one is ignorant of is to miss out on knowledge that could turn out to be highly relevant, whether it is analyzing proteins of ribosomes in biology or the existence of God.
+The sad fact is (and, Yes, I recognize I just made a judgement using the word “sad”) that “people can spend their lives pursuing trivialities and diversions and never devote even a few hours to a serious inquiry into the ‘God question’” (p 73).

 Those who fall into the category of apatheists really should evaluate whether or not the “God question” is worth their time.
 Why?
 Because ignorance of ultimate matters matters.
 After all, if you were wrong in your beliefs, wouldn’t you want to know?
-I would!
 Moreover, ignorance is not bliss.
 Ignorance is, well, wait for it ….. ignorance and it could be costly (on the glorification of ignorance see NPR’s “Why Expertise Matters”).
-In his The Making of an Atheist Jim Siegel’s has noted some interesting psychological and existential correlations between belief and behaviors (see my notes here).
-If Spiegel’s thesis is correct – following Alvin Plantinga – that atheists are cognitively handicapped due to a de-sensitivity to moral truth and instead maintain an a priori penchant for immoral behavior (I remain ambivalent here on the conclusions of this thesis), then could it be that the apatheists are intellectually or even emotionally compromised as well?
-I know this sounds incredibly arrogant, but I have to wonder.
-Are there any detriments to exalting ignorance?
+In his The Making of an Atheist Jim Siegel has noted some interesting psychological and existential correlations between belief and behaviors (see my notes here).
+If Spiegel’s thesis is correct – following Alvin Plantinga – that atheists are cognitively handicapped due to a de-sensitivity of moral truth and instead maintain an a priori penchant for immoral behavior, then could it be that the apatheists are intellectually or even emotionally compromised as well.
+I know this sounds incredibly arrogant, but I have to wonder: Are there any detriments to exalting ignorance?
 Can the apatheists indefinitely stave off an epistemic commitment to God’s existence without implication?
 Blaise Pascal did not think so (see especially Douglas Groothuis’s On Pascal and his analysis there).
 Also, I’m hopeful that Greg Ganssle’s soon-to-be-released Our Deepest Desires will shed more light on this proposed existential dissonance of the apatheists.

 Finally, I’ve always had a soft spot in my heart for doubt.
 Why?
 Because doubt can be fuel for certainty.
 But note, certainty in beliefs can be over-rated and we must be careful not to place too much value on it.
-Just a moment’s reflection on many of our deeply held beliefs will reveal a measure of uncertainty and the remains of some doubt.
+Just a moment’s reflection on many of our deeply held beliefs will reveal a measure of uncertainty and some doubt remains.

 Enter Paul Copan’s chapter “Doubting Wisely”.
 He offers a balanced and reasoned approach to doubt for Christians and for non-believers.